awltux/hugo-gnucash-uk-vat/content/terms_and_conditions.md

 # Contact Us
 If you have any questions about these terms and conditions, please contact us at:

-chris dot d dot holman@gmail dot com.
+chris dot d dot holman at gmail dot com

 # Effective date
 2023-01-12